 Give soap and shampoo bars a chance

 Have you also noticed that your garbage bin fills up faster since you’re at home that much?
 Every little bit helps to keep your garbage bag and therefore the landfills as small as possible.
 Half a year ago I switched to organic soap and shampoo bars.
 The pieces I bought then are still not finished.
 Now that you stay at home much more, it’s your time to give them a shot.
-Nobody will even notice if your hair needs some time to adjust.
+Nobody will even notice if your hair needs some time to adjust (especially during quarantine!).
 And before you know it, your hair and skin will look better than ever and you won’t need to replace the garbage bag that often.

 My lockdown tip: Lush, Montalbano shampoo bar for shiny hair that won’t get greasy that fast